 That was the issue in the BMW-Mini case.
 Franken didn’t break into their wall safe at night and steal cash while wearing a black bandit mask.
 He didn’t even have to leave his desk!
 Because it was a paper-based payment system, he was able to easily make it look like he was paying suppliers when in reality he was diverting the money into his own account.

 Sure, it’s easy to make judgments on a situation with 20/20 hindsight, but an AP automation system would have made Franken’s actions impossible.
 Not only would it have created a secure, end-to-end work flow that prohibited manual intervention, it would have also provided an additional layer of protection with automated exception detection that highlighted gaps in payment sequences, changes to accounts, duplicate payments to the same vendor, date anomalies, etc.

 There are additional reasons beyond fraud protection that make AP automation just a common sense move as well.
-Take, for example, the recent study by the Institute of Financial Operations that revealed that for 63% of companies, invoice volumes are increasing by more than 10% each year.
+According to Strategic Treasurer’s “2018 B2B Payments & WCM Strategies Survey Report,” nearly half of all organizations generate more than 10,000 payments each month.
+18% generate more than a million.
 Trying to keep up with that demand using a manual, paper-based process would be utter insanity.
 It would be a tremendous expense of time, plus exceptionally error-prone because of the high volumes needing to be processed.
 Your likelihood of fraud would be driven even higher.

 The simple fact is, AP Automation is your best chance of making sure your organization is protected from the threat of fraud (not to mention the additional benefits of increasing productivity and cash yield, plus improving accountability, compliance and reporting).